rasumovsky/51_HggDM/README.md

 ## A search for dark matter associated with a Higgs boson (H->diphoton)

-### To do 4/21/2015:

-1) Figure out weights of gg_gjet in DMEvtSelect
-2) Load sample weights.
-3) Figure out gg_gjet normalization (and that of other samples)
-4) Implement fit plots for the workspace, signal parameterization.
-5) Toy MC code for DM

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look for Higgs bosons produced in association with dark matter particles.
-The Higgs decay is identified by a diphoton resonance, while the dark matter particle would manifest as missing transverse energy.
+The Higgs decay is identified by a diphoton resonance, while the dark matter particle would manifest as missing transverse energy in the detector.

 The code has been structured so that all of the general analysis settings are stored in the DMAnalysis namespace. *A typical user should only need to adjust